ponycode/mongoose-map-reduce-profit/README.md

 ## Running Map Reduce Jobs

-This plugin also adds a `performIncrementalMapReduceJob` function to your models.
+This plugin adds a `performIncrementalMapReduceJob` function to your models.
 Run a job by calling `performIncrementalMapReduceJob` with the proper job name.
+Be sure you have already defined your jobs by the time your try to run one.

 ```
 Task.performIncrementalMapReduceJob( "job1", function( error, results ){